morepath/more.jwtauth/README.rst

 This module is inspired by:

--  the pyramid_jwtauth_ package from Alex Kavanagh:
+-  The pyramid_jwtauth_ package from Alex Kavanagh.
--  the django-rest-framework-jwt_ package from José Padilla:
+-  The django-rest-framework-jwt_ package from José Padilla.

 .. _Morepath: http://morepath.readthedocs.org